How Long Does it Take to Build a Metal Building?

 - Phase 3: Sheeting the building.
 Plan to devote about 45% of your time to phase three.

-Work together: Especially when it comes to phase three (sheeting buildings), it can help cut down construction time to have a large crew working together.
+Especially when it comes to phase three (sheeting buildings), it can help cut down construction time to have a crew working together.
+No, you won’t need to contract an entire construction company … but some trustworthy, able-bodied buddies will be indispensable.
 We recommend having three-man teams working together on different walls.

-Prepare for delays: No building project is totally immune to Mother Nature.
+Our pre-engineered metal buildings are a match for even the highest wind loads and snow loads … once they’re complete.
+But during construction, before everything is assembled and there’s human safety to worry about?
+That’s a different story.
+No building project is totally immune to Mother Nature.
 Weather is always, always the primary cause of delays when erecting a Worldwide Steel building.
 Plan for some inclement weather, even if there’s nothing in the forecast when you get started.